UniversalDependencies/UD_Icelandic-Modern/README.md

 - Name of original file (`G-33-4647803`)
 - Sentence index within file (`.1`)

 Along with sentence IDs within the UD corpus, each sentence contains an `X_ID` flag, indicating the original sentence(s) in IcePaHC.
 This is useful as some sentences in the UD scheme have more than one original sentence in IcePaHC.
-As sentence IDs are currently not represented in the modern-text IcePaHC doesn't, this flag is left blank, as `ID_MISSING` for each original sentence.
+As sentence IDs are currently not represented in the modern-text IcePaHC, this flag is left blank, as `ID_MISSING` for each original sentence.

 ## Manually corrected portion